PacktPublishing/Implementing-Azure-Putting-modern-DevOps-to-use/README.md

 * Build Azure SQL databases with Code First Migrations
 * Integrate client applications with Web API and SignalR on Azure
 * Implement the Azure Active Directory (Azure AD) across the entire system
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788833936">https://packt.link/free-ebook/9781788833936 </a> </p>